Danish21/parentHood/README.md

 9) cd ..

+10) sudo mongod &

-10) node server.js
+11) node server.js

-11) Go to localhost:3000 in your browser
+12) Go to localhost:3000 in your browser